-Your marketing might be struggling, or perhaps it’s simply plateauing.
-It feels like you’ve gone through everything that could possibly be causing the issue, and the only answer is that you’re simply not producing enough content.
+Your marketing efforts aren’t performing how you want.
+Maybe your metrics are plummeting, or perhaps they’re simply plateauing.
+It feels like you’ve gone through everything that could possibly be causing the issue, and the only answer is that you’re simply not producing enough content, enough ads.
 But it feels like you’re already at capacity.
 There’s just no way you can handle increasing your workload.

-That’s just one example of a way to arrive at this question: is it time to add to the marketing team?
+That’s just one example of a way to arrive at this question: is it time to add to your marketing team?

-The thing is, while it might be easy to spot the pain point, arriving at the proper conclusion is a bit trickier.
+The thing is, while it might be easy to spot the pain point, arriving at the right conclusion is a bit trickier.
 You might feel crunched, but hiring a new marketer might not be the answer.
-Or maybe it’s actually time to grow your team, and you aren’t yet feeling that pain.
+Or maybe it’s actually the best time to grow your team right now, but you aren’t yet feeling that pain so it’s hard to tell.

 So how do you know when the time is right to add to your marketing team?
 And once you know, what’s the best way to go about making sure that you add the right person (or people)?
 Let’s get into it.